TweaveTech/sleepworld_magento2_review_api/docs/requests-api.md

 - `customerEmail`: The email of the customer who made the review.
 - `customerName`: The name of the customer who made the review.
 - `rating`: The rating given to the product.
+- 'createdAt': The date the review was created

 Note:
 1. The `customerId` can be changed.
 If the `customerEmail` provided does not correspond to the current `customerId`, it will be updated accordingly.
 Even make it a guest if the email is not longer an customer.